TIMLG-Protocol/timlg-protocol/docs/index.md

 ## Support (optional)

-Donations are optional and are used to fund infrastructure, development, and (future) security reviews.
-See **Support** in the top menu.
+If you want to support development, see **Support** in the top menu.